sgclasher/agentic-ai-flow/README.md

 - **Collapsible Nodes**: Expand/collapse nodes to show or hide child elements
 - **Layout Options**: Toggle between horizontal (LR) and vertical (TB) layouts
 - **Node Types**: Distinct styling for different node types (Use Cases, Triggers, Agents, Tools)
-- **File Upload**: Upload ServiceNow agentic AI data files to visualize
+- **ServiceNow Integration**: Connect directly to ServiceNow instances using secure credentials
 - **Detailed Information**: View detailed node information by clicking on nodes
 - **Expand/Collapse All**: Options to expand or collapse all nodes at once
 - **Customizable Layouts**: Arrange nodes automatically based on hierarchy
 - **Sequence Numbering**: Displays use cases in operational order
-- **Secure ServiceNow Integration**: Connect directly to ServiceNow instances using secure credentials

 ## Architecture Overview